-WASHINGTON – U.S. Senators Ben Cardin and Barbara A. Mikulski (both D-Md.) today announced the Ridge Volunteer Fire Department has been awarded $135,850 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant (AFG) program to purchase life-saving firefighting equipment.
+WASHINGTON – U.S. Senators Ben Cardin and Barbara A. Mikulski (both D-Md.) today announced the Dunkirk Volunteer Fire Department has been awarded $198,959 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant (AFG) program to purchase life-saving firefighting equipment.

 “I know how important this funding is to Maryland communities – often it’s the difference between life and death.
 First responders protect our homes and communities, and the federal government has a responsibility to protect them by providing them with the tools they need to do their jobs safer and smarter,” Senator Mikulski said.
 “Every day when our first responders report for duty, they don’t know what they will face.
 That’s why I fight every year for the equipment, training, and staffing our protectors and communities deserve.”

-The Ridge Volunteer Fire Department will use the competitive award to purchase 18 sets of new Self-Contained Breathing Apparatus (SCBA).
+The Dunkirk Volunteer Fire Department will use the competitive award to purchase 28 sets of new Self-Contained Breathing Apparatus (SCBA).
+These will replace units that are no longer compliant with National Fire Protection Association standards and are out of date with current technology.
 SCBA enable firefighters to breath in smoke-filled rooms to keep them safe in the line of duty.
-For more information, please contact Eddie Raley at 301-872-5571.
+For more information, please contact Shawn Allen at 301-399-0918.

 AFGP grants fund firefighting equipment, personal protection equipment, training, firefighting vehicles, firefighter/first responder safety projects, and staffing recruitment and retention, as well as public fire safety education.

-Since 2001, Maryland fire departments and Emergency Medical Services (EMS) units have received more than $140 million in fire grant funding, just over $2.4 million of which has gone to fire departments and EMS units in St. Mary’s County.
+Since 2001, Maryland fire departments and Emergency Medical Services (EMS) units have received more than $142.5 million in fire grant funding, just over $1 million of which has gone to fire departments and EMS units in Calvert County.